 We welcome your comments and suggestions regarding any aspect of our care and services and would appreciate you taking the time to complete a feedback form before you leave.
 These are located in your room or will be handed to you by patient relation executives or the nurse in charge of your care.

 Where possible try and arrange for a family member or friend to collect you.
 If you would like to travel by taxi the ward staff will be happy to arrange this for you.

 You have received an appointment to attend our outpatient clinic.
 We hope you find this information about the hospital and what to expect during your visit helpful and if you do have any further questions, please don't hesitate to ask a member of our staff.

-If this is your first visit to STAR Hospitals, please plan to arrive about half an hour before your scheduled appointment in order to register and complete necessary insurance and billing information.
-Please allow extra time for commuting at rush-hour.
-Upon arrival you must register; registration desks are located at 1st Floor and 3rd Floor.
+If this is your first visit to STAR Hospitals, please plan to arrive about half an hour before your scheduled appointment in order to register and complete the necessary insurance and billing information.
+Please allow extra time for commuting during rush hour.
+Upon arrival you must register; registration desks are located on the 1st Floor and 3rd Floor.

 Visiting is an important part of the hospital experience.
 We welcome visitors to patients but have set visiting times in place to help ensure patients get adequate rest and that staff can carry out the tasks they need to through the day.